Daffodils symbolize hope.

 In the words of Maya Angelou, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-The Tortoise breed has unique coloring and a chatty vocabulary.
-Mine is a mottled mix of brown and black; the tips of her toes are cardboard brown with a patch of pure white over her heart.
-In retrospect I see that as a sign; caring for her heart has helped mine.
+The Tortoise breed displays a mottled mix of brown and black coloring.
+Her toes are cardboard brown, with a patch of pure white over her heart.
+In retrospect, I see that as a sign.

 Cracked at the first stroke, recast twice, then hidden during the 1777 British occupation of Philadelphia, the Liberty Bell endures as a symbol of the possibilities a very big dream can bring.